uspki/policies/certificate-policy.md

 - The final CRL shall be available for all relying parties until the validity period of all issued certificates has passed
 - The Root CA shall revoke the Subordinate CA certificate within seven (7) days

-If the Root Certificate private key is compromised, the CA notify the FPKIPA immediately.
+If the Root Certificate private key is compromised, the CA shall notify the FPKIPA immediately.

 In all cases, the CA and the FPKIPA shall initiate procedures to notify subscribers and Application Trusted Root Programs of the compromise.